History of New Plymouth: Before 1838: Early contact and inter-tribal conflict

 The area where New Plymouth was founded had for centuries been the home for several Māori iwi (tribes).
 From about 1823 the Maori began having contact with European whalers as well as traders who arrived by schooner to buy flax.

 In March 1828 Richard "Dicky" Barrett (1807–47) set up a trading post at Ngamotu after arriving on the trading vessel Adventure.

 Barrett and his companions were welcomed by Te Āti Awa tribe, who realised that the Europeans, with their muskets and cannon, could assist in their continuing wars with Waikato Maori, as well as providing cloth, food and utensils.
-Following a bloody encounter at Ngamotu (Moturoa) in 1832, most of the 2000 Āti Awa living near Ngamotu migrated south to the Kapiti region and Marlborough, leaving about 300 to live on the newly fortified Moturoa and Mikotahi, two of the Sugar Loaf Islands west of Ngamotu.
+Following a bloody encounter at Ngamotu (Moturoa) in 1832, most of the 2000 Āti Awa living near Ngamotu migrated south to the Kāpiti region and Marlborough, leaving about 300 to live on the newly fortified Moturoa and Mikotahi, two of the Sugar Loaf Islands west of Ngamotu.
 Barrett also left the area.
 The Waikato Maori returned in 1833, laying siege to the Āti Awa remnant until their surrender almost a year later.